xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 ---------------------

 SORT
-	specifies a value slot number to order results by.
+	specifies one or more value slot numbers to order results by.
 The comparison used is a string compare of the unsigned byte values.

 	The format of this parameter's value is a `+` or `-` specifying the direction of the sort followed by an unsigned integer value slot